shyblower/Shyblowers-OrcaSlicer-Profiles/README.md

 Profiles will be added and improved to the extent that my time allows.

-## !!!
-ATTENTION !!!
-**it seems that the recent firmware upgrades modified the printer's Pressure Advance algorithm.
-I did the upgrade today and had to notice that probably all my carefully calibrated K values need to be adjusted quite a bit upwards.
-I'll eventually do the adjustments to make them work with the current firmware.**

 ## Terms of Use
 You might use them according to the license included in this repository.
 Non-commercial means in this context, that you must not sell the profiles themselves or derivatives of them, without my permission, but you may of course use them for commercial printing.